Rankin-Cohen brackets for orthogonal Lie algebras and bilinear conformally invariant differential operators: The construction of singular vectors for diagonal branching rules applied to scalar generalized Verma modules for

-Here the summand ${\fam2 M}_{\lambda+\mu-2j}(\gog,\gop)$ is generated by singular vector of homogeneity $2j$ and the form (\ref{subuv}) with coefficients given by equation (\ref{solut}), $j\in\mN$.
-In particular, the singular vectors are non-zero, unique up to a multiple, linearly independent and of expected weight (given by homogeneity), and the cardinality of the set of singular vectors is as predicted by Corollary \ref{charform}. \end{theorem}
+In particular, these singular vectors are non-zero, linearly independent and of expected weight (induced by the homogeneity), and the cardinality of the set of singular vectors is as predicted by Corollary \ref{charform}. \end{theorem}

-The explicit formulas for the singular vectors will be given, in the dual language of bilinear differential operators, in the next section.
+We also remark that our results for the coefficients $A_{i,j}(\lambda,\mu)$ of conformally invariant bilinear differential operators can be directly compared to the coefficients $c_{r,s,t}$ derived in \cite{OvRe}.
+For example, the substitution for $\lambda$ and $\mu$, respectively, into our formulas the expression $-n\lambda$ and $-n\mu$, respectively, identifies our linear and quadratic solutions in Examples \ref{linear-example} and \ref{quadratic-example} with those given in \cite{OvRe} up to the multiple $-1$.
+In fact, after a tedious but straightforward computation there is analogous comparison result for all coefficients, cf. $\cite{OvRe},\, \mbox{page}\, 26, (4.4)$.
+The reason for different normalizations comes from exploiting different initial approaches to the same problem.